mdion1/LightsAndSoundProj/Readme.md

 The purpose of this project was to create low-cost devices for art or music installations.
 Each individual device can be "tuned" (hard-coded) to any musical note between C2 (65.4Hz) and C6 (1046.5Hz), and when it detects that note via its onboard microphone, it exits sleep mode and lights up a tricolor LED.
 The brightness of the LED is proportional to the sound amplituded of the musical note.
 The color drifts slowly between randomized points on the color wheel.

 Each device runs off of a CR2032 coin cell.
 The PCB is a 1-inch diameter circle.
 Current medium-quantity unit costs are ~$3.25 for the PCB, components, and assembly, not including the coin cell.
+I'm hoping to get the unit cost under $3 in future revisions!

 By programming several of these devices to different musical notes, you can make a lightup array that responds to music!